 Boot Nexus 7 into CWM Recovery Mode:

 You can now install any app that needs SuperUser permission and install your favorite custom ROM any time by booting your device in CWM Recovery mode.
 To boot into CWM recovery, turn off your tablet.
 Then, press and hold the Volume Up + Volume Down + Power buttons together till the device boots into CWM recovery.
-If the CWM Recovery you have installed is basic version, use hard keys like Volume Up and Down and power keys to navigate and select options.
+If the CWM Recovery you have installed is a basic version, use hard keys like Volume Up and Down and power keys to navigate and select options.
 In case you have installed the CWM Touch Recovery, just use the touch buttons that appear on the screen bottom.